-Cesar Gourmet Filets dog food earns the Advisor’s mid-tier rating of 3 stars.
+Cesar Gourmet Filets Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 The Cesar Gourmet Filets product line includes five canned dog foods.